ballerina-platform/ballerina-dev-website/documentation.md

 ### [Language Introduction Video](https://www.youtube.com/watch?v=My_uqtHvXV8&t=10s)

-Video presentation of above which people can use as a sample of how to present the one hour deck.
+Video presentation of above which can be used as a sample of how to present the one hour deck.

 ### [Language Taste Screencasts](https://www.youtube.com/watch?v=My_uqtHvXV8&t=10s)

-End-to-end video screencasts like the one Manu has done on writing a service.
+End-to-end video screencasts like the one done on writing a service.

 ### [Language Walkthrough Slides](http://localhost:4000/learn/language-concepts/Ballerina_Language_Presentation-2021-03-08.pdf)